 Knowing what to expect with the stain and finish of your choice takes thought and discussion.
 You want to protect your investment and ensure the appeal of your flooring.
 With the proper hardwood finish, your beautiful hardwood floors will give you years of use and beauty in return.

-Check out our floor finish options in our flooring image gallery, for inspiration, as well as the National Wood Flooring Association’s guide on finishes.
-If you’re ready to explore your hardwood floor stain options or finish possibilities further, contact us or visit our showroom.
-We offer a warranty on every product we sell, and we aren’t satisfied until you are completely happy.
+Check out our floor finish options in our flooring image gallery, for inspiration, as well as the National Wood Flooring Association’s guide on hardwood flooring finishes.
+If you’re ready to explore your wood floor stain options or finish possibilities further, contact us or visit our showroom.
+We offer a warranty on every product we sell, and we aren’t content until you are completely happy!